haehnpt/opengl-dynamic-shader-editing/README.md

 ## Note

 Tested with _GLFW_ and _GLAD_.
-Header file might be modified to fit your project.
+Header file might have to be modified to fit your project.

 ## How to use

-Initialize the Shader Program Wrapper with a Vertex Shader and a Fragment Shader:
+1. Initialize the Shader Program Wrapper with a Vertex Shader and a Fragment Shader:
 ```c++
 ShaderProgramWrapper spw("shaders/vertex_shader.shader",
   "shaders/fragment_shader.shader",